 Auto Show (NAIAS), was a concept designed to highlight

-the fact that technology can be physically attractive.
+the fact that technology can be very stylish.

 The 2 seat Evoq concept, like most contemporary Cadillac

 products is extremely angular in its exterior design,

 and its interior is filled with technological innovations,

 including a heads up display, night-vision, rear view

 radar and cameras, voice activated multimedia systems,

 navigation and e-mail.